 This is good advice anyway because paper is absorbent and can collect all sorts of crumbs, smudges and sticky stuff.
 If you want to store books, then keep food away so you can keep your books.
 It’s that simple.

 This really shouldn’t even be an issue.
 In libraries, food is rarely allowed near books.
-When storing books, it helps to think of yourself as a library (The Pagemaster for example).
-You need to safeguard your books.
-I know you won’t be accessing the books as often as the people at a library; however, your goal isn’t accessibility alone.
+When storing books, your goal isn’t accessibility alone.
 You also want durability and preservation.
 The accessibility has to last for a really long time.
 That can only happen if you store books well.

 This is an interesting tip.
 You can sprinkle pepper or insect powder near your books.
-Let me be clear, though.
-DO NOT SPRINKLE ANYTHING ON THE BOOKS.
+Not to be mistaken, however, DO NOT SPRINKLE ANYTHING ON THE BOOKS.
 Just like the cotton balls, you put it near the books, and the smell deters the pests from munching on your old books.
 Bookworms don’t pose a real threat to modern books, but to antiques they can be devastating.
 I’d also caution not to inhale any of the pepper because it is very uncomfortable.
 Just saying.

 Some people also suggest to use camphor in a similar way.
 Put some of the strong-smelling stuff around your shelves, and the bookworms should be kept at bay.
 The aroma will annoy them to the point of driving them away.
 It’s us against the worms, so either they go, or we do.
 My vote is that they go.